-A practical and detailed eradication program needs to be developed, preferably in consultation with a veterinarian or farm adviser.
+A practical and detailed eradication program needs to be developed, in consultation with a Biosecurity SA Animal Health Officer or trained footrot contractor.
 This program needs to consider:

-- a.
-Whether the strain of footrot is virulent enough to warrant eradication: It is not possible to eradicate benign footrot, especially if cattle are present, and some strains of intermediate footrot in low-rainfall areas may not be worth eradicating. - b.
-The risk of re-infection: It is pointless to undertake an eradication program if there is a high risk of reinfection.
-Answer the following questions about property biosecurity to determine whether measures can be applied to eliminate any source of re-infection before considering an eradication program: - Can all boundaries be secured so infected stray sheep or goats are unable to access the property? - Can all sheep and goats on the property be mustered (or otherwise eliminated)? - 3.
+a.
+The risk of re-infection:

+- 1. Can all boundaries be secured so infected stray sheep or goats are unable to access the property? - Can all sheep and goats on the property be mustered (or otherwise eliminated)? - 3.
 Can any introduced sheep and goats be kept isolated from the flock until they are confirmed to be free of footrot? - 4.
 Can sheep and goats be transported and returned to the property without reasonable risk of contracting footrot during their absence? - 5.
 Do sheep have to walk between separate properties, across other sheep properties or on public stock routes or roads, etc.? - 6.
 Are store lambs brought in from other properties each year? - 7.
-Are sheep or goats agisted on or off the property frequently?
+Are sheep or goats agisted on or off the property frequently? - 8.
+Can sheep be separated from cattle during and after the program?

-- c.
+- b.
 Property management practices, flock structure and facilities. - Fences: Internal fences need to be secure enough to guarantee all sheep are mustered for inspections.
 Not every fence on the property has to be sheep-proof, but enough secure paddocks with adequate feed must be available.